 This section sets out the Alton Neighbourhood Development Plan policies.
-Each of these is presented within a blue box and is generally preceded by an account of relevant justification and intent.
+Each of these is presented within a blue box and is preceded by an account of relevant justification and intent.
 The policies necessarily focus on issues concerning land use and development.

 During the course of the work to produce the Plan a number of other actions were identified which could not be framed or were best not framed as planning policies.
 Some were simply not land use or development issues.
 They were, nevertheless, considered important given the views expressed by local residents and given their fit with the Plan's objectives.
 These have become action points (instead of policies) which we, Alton Town Council, have agreed to take forward.
-For ease of reference they are shown under the appropriate objective within this section of the Plan.
+For ease of reference they are shown under the appropriate objective within this section of the Plan (see also the consolidated list at Annex C).